Catalyst Connection Receives $2 Million ARC POWER Grant to Help Create Pathways to Employment in Advanced Manufacturing

 Why is this important for southwestern Pennsylvania?

-Manufacturing remains a key driver of the regional economy.
-Investments like this strengthen the talent pipeline, support business growth, and create pathways to high-quality jobs, helping ensure that southwestern Pennsylvania continues to compete in advanced manufacturing.
+Manufacturing is a massive driver of our local economy.
+Investments like this strengthen the talent pipeline, boost business growth, and create paths to high-quality jobs so our region can win in advanced manufacturing.